bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 ## 4. Sketches are a valuable tool for communication

 Sketches are simple drawings, usually drawn by hand, used to explore product ideas in the early stages of the design process.
 They are known for being useful because they are quick and easy to make and communicates your idea without costing too much time and effort.
-While this is very true, the real value of sketches are as a tool for communication.
+While this is very true, we find the real value of sketches to be as a tool for communication.
 When talking with various stakeholders that are part of the product development process it is easy to assume that there exists a mutual understanding.
 However, as we designers know, everyone can have different mental models.
 Having rough sketches in front of everyone or making them on-the-fly in the meeting (sounds intimidating, but is so useful) ensures that everyone is more likely to be on the same page.
 If a developer is present too, it can help uncover unknown technical complexities that you were unaware of.
 The sketches can then be used to talk about technical complications and how you might solve or work around them (yet another example of why developers should be included in the design process).

 <p>&nbsp;</p>